Yasser-Alnajjar/Mitral-HR/README.md

 ## Mitral HR

-It's a simple Mitral HR system you can handle this project by {CRUD} in [Branches, Departments, Employees, Tasks], Edit your profile
+It's a simple Mitral HR system you can handle this project by {CRUD} in [Branches, Departments, Employees, Tasks , Attendance], Edit your profile

 ## What features will be added